Configure a Sigma OAuth application

 - Set the login redirect URL that matches your deployment:

-Creating your Sigma OAuth app generates a Client ID and Client Secret.
-Both fields are used for configuration in Sigma (Step 6).
+Creating your Sigma OAuth app generates a Client ID and (optionally) a Client Secret.
+These fields are required to complete your OAuth configuration in Sigma in a later procedure.

 Step 2: Add OAuth users to your app

 After creating your OAuth app, add a list of your OAuth users.
-These users are mapped to both Sigma and Snowflake.
-Access to Snowflake roles is defined on the authorization server (Step 3).
+If you use this OAuth configuration to authenticate connections to your data platform, then these users are mapped to both Sigma and your data platform.

-An authorization server is used to connect your users to Snowflake roles.
-Create an authorization server in your IdP.
+An authorization server is used to grant tokens to your users that identify them to Sigma and/or your data platform.
+Create an authorization server in your IdP that grants tokens with the following scopes:

 Audience | https://<your-snowflake-account>.snowflakecomputing.com |